khilankamlesh/Bingo-Game/README.md

 5. test whether a bingo card is a fullhouse winner

 ## Project Layout ##
-* Extract JavaAssign2_Khilan_Kamlesh_2307483 and open folder as project in IntelliJ IDEA Community Edition
+* Extract 'JavaAssign2_Khilan_Kamlesh_2307483.zip' and open folder as project in IntelliJ IDEA Community Edition
-* Assignment212/UML.png shows a UML generated diagram to visualise class and method relationships generated in IntelliJ using plugins 'Call Graph', 'SequenceDiagram' and 'UMLGenerator'
+* 'Assignment212/UML.png' shows a UML generated diagram to visualise class and method relationships generated in IntelliJ using plugins 'Call Graph', 'SequenceDiagram' and 'UMLGenerator'
-* Code design and implementation in Assignment212/src folder
+* Code design and implementation in 'Assignment212/src' folder
-* Assignment212/testFiles folder includes .txt files to test the functionality and edge case scenarios in IntelliJ after completing a section of code.
+* 'Assignment212/testFiles' folder includes .txt files to test the functionality and edge case scenarios in IntelliJ after completing a section of code.
-* The results of tests are compared against expectedOutput files in the Assignment212/answerFiles folder using IntelliJ's Run/Debug configurations.
+* The results of tests are compared against 'expectedOutput' files in the 'Assignment212/answerFiles' folder using IntelliJ's Run/Debug configurations.
-* Output of code is copied to file Assignment212/StudentOutput.txt
+* Output of code is copied to file 'Assignment212/StudentOutput.txt'.